awesome-me280/Unilever-Digital-Transformation-Capstone/README.md

 - Designed the overall **future-state digital architecture** for the business transformation
 - Developed the **data flow and system integration framework** across business functions such as demand forecasting, supply chain, and customer analytics
-- Identified and structured the key architecture layers including:
+- Identified and structured the key architecture layers, including:
   - Data Sources Layer
   - Cloud Storage Layer
   - AI/ML Processing Layer